kaazing/gateway/doc/admin-reference/c_topologies.md

 DMZ to Trusted Network Topology
 -------------------------------------------------------------

-In this topology, client to back-end service or message broker connections are protected by two layers of network security, a firewall-protected DMZ and a firewall-protected Trusted Network.
+In this topology, client to back-end service or message broker connections are protected by two layers of network security, a firewall-protected DMZ and a firewall-protected trusted network.
 A Gateway or Gateway cluster is deployed in the firewall-protected DMZ peripheral network to service requests from KAAZING Gateway clients on the Web.
-The DMZ Gateway connects through a firewall to a second Gateway deployed in the internal, Trusted Network.
+The DMZ Gateway connects through a firewall to a second Gateway deployed in the internal, trusted network.
 The Internal Gateway connects to the back-end service or message broker.

 Here is an example of the topology.